 From the beaches, you can enjoy views of Molokini, Kahoʻolawe, Lanaʻi, and West Maui.
 Swimming, surfing, paddle boarding, and whale watching are just a few of the activities you can do in this area.
 Birdwatchers will enjoy Kealia Pond, on the north end of Hawaii.
 Nature lovers have plenty of places to go, from boat tours to island tours.
 This list of ten things to do in Kihei is just a start for you to discover the hidden gems of South Maui.

 Redline Rafting Snorkel Tour to Molokini

-Hawaii is known for their pristine waters, with sea turtles, whales, and reefs.
-If you visit Kihei, you will not want to miss the Redline Rafting companies snorkel tour to Molokini.
+Hawaii is known for its pristine waters, with sea turtles, whales, and reefs.
+If you visit Kihei, you will not want to miss the Redline Rafting Co. snorkel tour to Molokini.
 Boats leave early in the morning to get you to Molokini Crater before most of the other tours.
 Visibility in the area can exceed 180ft on perfect days.
 Redline Rafting Snorkel Tour to Molokini includes snorkeling on the back wall.

 Kamaole Beach Parks

 Kamaole Beach Parks consist of three parks in South Kihei.
 The parks are between Wailea and Azeka shopping centers.
 If you ask locals about the parks, make sure you use Kam 1, Kam 2, or Kam 3 to find the right one.
 Kam 1 provides plenty of fun on the beach and in the water.
 You can barbecue, picnic, or enjoy a small party at this park.
 Kam 2 has volleyball courts, slip-n-slide, and swimming.
 Kam 3 is the place to go for birthday parties, group picnics, and water fun.
 All three parks have public restrooms, showers, and lifeguards.
 The three parks comprise 36 oceanfront acres with shady lawns and palm trees.